Aleque2023/Conversions/README.md

 # Math equations & converting measurements
-This program will convert measurements for you.
+This program converts measurements for you.
 Feel free to contribute!